dantswain/thrash/README.md

   refactored/cleaned up.
 I've been focused on implementing the features I need and will revisit this soon.

-* Optional fields are not yet supported - this is a high priority for me.

 ## Benchmarks

 Thrash is significantly faster at serialization/deserialization than